serialc/RizeMeet/README.md

 # RizeMeet facilitates recurring meeting organization

 ## Purpose
-You want to regularly meet with a group of friends/colleagues, etc... and coordinating meeting date, time, and place, while having a minimal presnece online that introduces your group.
+You want to regularly meet with a group of friends/colleagues, etc... and coordinating meeting date, time, and place, while having a minimal presence online that introduces your group.

 You need a content management system (CMS), but many of these are overly complex (e.g. Wordpress).